raspberrypilearning/serene-scene/en/step_4.md

 Now when you adjust the light slider, you should see the forest change it's brightness so it looks like a dark evening or a bright summer's day.

+You can also add sound effects to the Stage.

 --- task ---

-You can also add sound effects to the stage.

-Click on the sounds tab for the stage.
+To do this, click on the Stage's sounds tab.

 ![image showing sounds tab selected](images/sounds-tab.png)